 Then…

-- Whisk together dry ingredients in one bowl and wet ingredients in a separate bowl.
+- Prep Dredges.
+Whisk together dry ingredients in one bowl and wet ingredients in a separate bowl.

-- Place the onion into the refrigerator while you heat the oil.
+- Chill.
+Place onion into the refrigerator while you heat the oil.
 This helps it set and not just fall off when it hits the hot oil.

-- Shake any excess flour from the onion and using a wire skimmer, deep fry until golden brown- about 3 minutes on each side.
-If you don’t have a deep fryer, we highly suggest using a candy or frying thermometer to make sure your oil is the correct temperature.
+- Fry.
+Shake any excess flour from the onion and using a wire skimmer, deep fry until golden brown- about 3 minutes on each side.
+If you don’t have a deep fryer, we highly suggest using a candy or frying thermometer for best results.
 Too hot and it will burn, too low and you’ll have soggy onion.

-- Remove and drain on paper towels and then serve hot with dipping sauce.
+- Drain.
+Remove and drain on paper towels and then serve hot with dipping sauce.

 The classic dipping sauce goes by several names: Blooming Onion Sauce, Bloom Sauce and Comeback Sauce.
 They are all very similar using a mayo base with several tangy spices and other ingredients.
 Some use sour cream, which can be substituted.